TheHarrisButler/shipmunk/README.md

 ### Decrypt Secrets

 Before running the application locally, you must decrypt secrets using `git-crypt`.
-To do this, you must first download the **Elements-demo git-crypt key** from the ShipEngine – Engineering 1Password vault and place it at the root of your local copy of this repository.
+To do this, you must first download the **Shipmunk git-crypt key** from the ShipEngine – Engineering 1Password vault and place it at the root of your local copy of this repository.
 With the file in place, run `yarn crypt:unlock` to decypt all encrypted files.

-There have been cases where some have not been able to download the file from the web version of 1password.
-If that is that case download the 1password app and get the key from there.

 ### Run